 Prototyping allows enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.

 The mobile app prototyping stage helps product teams learn how users interact with the “rough draft” of a product to uncover new solutions or determine whether the existing solution is successful.
-The learnings from a prototype then allow the product team to reframe one or several of the problems identified from the previous design thinking stages.
-As a result, everyone on the project has a more accurate understanding of the challenges users face when they use the product in the context of their life.
+The learnings from a prototype allow the product team to reframe one or several of the problems identified from the previous design thinking stages.
+As a result, everyone on the project has a more accurate understanding of the challenges users face when using the product in the context of their life.

 Mobile app prototypes take abstract ideas and turn them into a tangible product.
 The whole process forces product teams to slow down and think about the product from different perspectives.
 Tim Brown, CEO of IDEO, explains that prototypes “slow us down to speed us up.
 By taking the time to prototype our ideas, we avoid costly mistakes such as becoming too complex too early and sticking with a weak idea for too long.”